NSChristopher/agentic-development-docs/docs/docs/using-the-system.md

 ---
 title: Using the Documentation System
-description: Guide for contributors on how to use Docusaurus + Netlify CMS
+description: Guide for contributors on how to use Docusaurus + Decap CMS
 tags: [docs, guide, cms, docusaurus]
 status: active
 type: documentation